LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 HIP
 ^^^^

-To run RAJA code on AMD GPUs, one typically uses the ROCm compiler and tool chain (which can also be used to compile code for NVIDIA GPUs, which is not covered in the RAJA user documentation).
+To run RAJA code on AMD GPUs, one typically uses a ROCm compiler and tool chain (which can also be used to compile code for NVIDIA GPUs, which is not covered in detail in RAJA user documentation).

 .. note:: RAJA requires version 3.5 or newer of the ROCm software stack to
           use the RAJA HIP back-end.